Sulfadimethoxine: Pharmacokinetics

 Sulfadimethoxine, like all sulfonamides, diffuses easily when it is in its unionized, lipid-soluble form, and easily reaches many tissues.
 The relative amounts are determined by both its pKa and by the pH of each tissue.
 Therefore, levels tend to be higher in less acidic tissue and body fluids or in diseased tissues having high concentrations of leucocytes.
 Its ability to bind to plasma proteins is very high, leading sulfadimethoxine to maintain higher blood levels than most other long-acting sulfonamides.
 Comparatively low doses can give rapid and sustained therapeutic blood levels.
 Most animals for which sulfadimethoxine is marketed acetylate sulfadimethoxine in the liver to form acetylsulfadimethoxine, which is secreted in the bile.
-Dogs are the exception – since they are unable acetylate sulfonamides, they excrete sulfadimethoxine mostly unchanged in the urine (their inability to transform sulfadimethoxine also makes them more susceptible to negative side effects).
+Dogs are the exception; since they are unable to acetylate sulfonamides, they excrete sulfadimethoxine mostly unchanged in the urine.
+Their inability to transform sulfadimethoxine also makes dogs more susceptible to negative side effects.

 Sulfadimethoxine has a relatively high solubility at the pH normally occurring in the kidneys, and is easily reabsorbed into the renal tubules, adding to its long half-life.
 The use of sulfadimethoxine raises concerns that it will precipitate in the kidneys, leading to crystalluria.
 Though crystallization is not actually a common occurrence in veterinary medicine, it can be avoided entirely by adding a diaminopyrimidine such as ormetoprim.
 Having the animal stay well-hydrated also is advised.

-Usage
+Use & Dosage

 Sulfadimethoxine is the only FDA-approved drug for treating intestinal coccidioisis in cats and dogs.
 It is also used for: